tweag/rules_img/docs/templating.md

-# Templating and Stamping in image_push
+# Templating and Stamping

-The `image_push` rule supports Go templates for dynamic configuration of registry, repository, and tags.
-This feature enables flexible image naming based on build settings and Bazel's workspace status (stamping).
+The `image_manifest`, `image_index`, `image_push`, and `image_load` rules support Go templates for dynamic configuration.
+This feature enables flexible image naming and metadata based on build settings and Bazel's workspace status (stamping).

 ## Overview

 Templates allow you to:
 - Use different registries/repositories for different environments (dev, staging, prod)
 - Include version information from your build system
-- Add git commit hashes or timestamps to tags
+- Add git commit hashes or timestamps to tags and labels
 - Create conditional logic for tag naming
+- Inject dynamic metadata into container labels, environment variables, and annotations

 ## Basic Templating with Build Settings